MOOI-Project-UvA/rule-editor/README.md

 - `snippet` An atomic piece of text.
 The text is specified as a character range in a sentence.
 The snippet refers to all annotations that it is part of.
 Its attributes are:
     - _id_ A unique identifier
     - _sentence_ The sentence object the snippet is part of
-    - _characterRange_ The start and end index of the character range within the sentence
+    - _characterRange_ The start and end index of the character range within the sentence.
+A snippet that starts from the beginning of the sentence has start index zero
     - _annotations_ The annotations that the snippet is part of

 - `annotation` This object links snippets to a frame.
 The snippets form the annotation of the frame.
 Its attributes are: